Specializing in Four Therapy Focus Areas:

 During the second session, Jennifer will provide information as an Integrative Medicine Practitioner if desired and how ADHD might relate to overcoming anxiety worry and fear.
 She can also review information about medication, executive function skill building, and Health and Wellness balance with ADHD.
 If any strong concerns are identified during the evaluation process, you will be informed.
 Recommendations may include referrals for mental health treatment or other services.

-In addition to completing the evaluation, Dr. Erickson is also available to provide brief individual therapy.
+In addition to completing the evaluation, Dr. Erickson is also available to provide 2 additional follow up therapy sessions to help you learn more about ADHD and medication assistance if you chose that option.

 What to Expect During Evaluation